Luís Pedro (footballer, born 1990)

-Luís Pedro (born 27 April 1990) is a Dutch professional footballer who plays as a winger for SV TEC in the Dutch Tweede Divisie.
+Luís Pedro (born 27 April 1990) is a Dutch professional footballer who plays as a winger.
 He has also played club football in the Netherlands, Bulgaria, Romania, and England.

 Career

 Club career

 Born in Luanda, Angola, Pedro began his career with MVV Maastricht and moved to Feyenoord in 2006.
 He was the top goalscorer for the reserve team in the 2007–08 season.
 Pedro spent the 2009–10 season on loan at SBV Excelsior.

 After first relocating to Bulgaria in 2013 to play for Botev Plovdiv, he signed a two-year contract with Levski Sofia in July 2014.

 Pedro joined Carlisle United on 24 March 2016 until the end of the 2015–16 season.
 After being part of the ranks of MVV Maastricht, in June 2017 Pedro signed a contract with FC Volendam for one season (with the option for an additional one).

 International career

 Pedro is a youth player for Netherlands having represented them at under-18 and under-19 levels.